Marvelanda/Tochka_project/README.md

 # Tochka_project

 A site for a seafood restaurant "Tochka".
-Used the following stack: html, css, express, nodejs, handlebars.
+Used the following stack: html, css, javascript, express, nodejs, handlebars.

 Deployed on Heroku - https://tochkaproject.herokuapp.com/.